 - Severe Vitamin D deficiency

-- Hypomagnesaemia (consider secondary to PPIs)
+- Hypomagnesaemia (often secondary to PPIs)

 - Drugs – loop diuretics, glucocorticoids, gentamicin, phosphates, theophylline, some cytotoxics